Monitor your WEB server

 Service

 The new service will check your WEB server every 5min and detect any status change.
+You can force a check by clicking the Test now link.

 Any status modification will be recorded and shown in the Status history tab.